robinboncoeur/ArtAndAGI/docs/CelestesGirl/Chap01.md

 Celeste appeared to 'give her head a wobble'.
 "I know, I'm not making any sense.
 Look, I've been practicing this piece for the past month or so - it's not a hard piece to play.
 But today was like, well we heard the whole thing for the first time... all the instruments, the strings, and my english horn.
 I'm telling you, the whole class was blown away.
 Including the teacher!"

 "Really.
 Cool."
-Lauren gave her customary not-excited-about-this look.
+Lauren gave her customary look of ennui.

 "Lauren, you would literally have to hear it.
 I know you're not into classical stuff..."